 “These are special places where nature still calls the shots.
 Places where people like you, with an appetite for adventure, can find a sense of true self-reliance and experience solitude.” – Forest Service

 Indian Peaks Wilderness has its own set of rules to follow when you’re planning a trip.
-As of 11/2021 the information follows for the busiest season (July – August):
+Refer to their page for additional information on the busiest season between July & August.

 How To Leave No Trace At Lake Isabelle